-- 1. Select the Profiler server under Authentication > Auth.
-Servers. - 2.
-Select Profile Groups tab, select the New Profile Group and enter the Group Name and Rule.: The rules can be written with device attributes and suggested operators can be chosen from the list. - To create rules for all values including null, use the format: rule: category ="" or category ="". - 3.
-(Optional) Enable Needs manual approval option to approve the devices added to the profile group manually by the administrator.
-The devices in the group are Unapproved by default. - 4.
-(Optional) Email notifications can be enabled to notify when new devices are added to the group. - 5.
+- 1. Navigate to Profiler > Profiler Configuration > Profiler Groups. - 2.
+Enter the Group Name and Rule.
+The rules contain device attributes and operators.
+Manually enter the rule or choose from the list that dynamically displays the probable combinations. - To create rules for all values including null, use the rule: category ="" or category ="". - 3.
+Select the approval mode to approve the devices added to the profile group.
+Auto-Approval is the default option. - Auto-Approval: Automatically approves the devices. - Manual-Approval: Administrator manually approves the devices.

+- Time-Bound-Approval: Devices approved for a specific time period and time zone.
+Enter the start date, end date, and time zone. - 4.
+Select the option to send email notifications to notify when new devices are added to the group. - Choose Use emails from General Settings to send e-mails to address specified in General Settings or choose Custom and enter the e-mail addresses separated by semicolon. - 5.
 Select the interval from the list to purge the older devices in the group automatically. - 6.
 Click Save.